 Upon completion of the program, students possess skills and abilities in interpersonal and business communication, patient recordkeeping and maintenance, dental terminology, insurance processing, bookkeeping and collection, and information management.
 Students also gain proficiency of DENTRIX® software.
 The cost of ed2go programs includes all course content, textbooks, and related materials.
 The school does not require on-site clinical experiences for this certificate.

-Rutgers University-New Brunswick is regionally accredited by the Middle States Commission on Higher Education.
+Rutgers University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

 5. North Carolina A&T State University